-This five-day workshop includes instructor-led field sessions in and around Yosemite Valley.
+This is a class mainly devoted to working on images in the classroom, and learning how to optimize them to make the most effective prints.
+This is not a beginning class, and students must be familiar with Photoshop.
+It also includes instructor-led field sessions in and around Yosemite Valley.
 May is primetime for photographers—the freshness of Spring, with lots and lots of water!
 The dogwood should also be in bloom.
-This will give students the opportunity to make images around the Yosemite region while receiving instructor feedback.
+This will give students the opportunity to make images around the Yosemite region while receiving instructor feedback

 Subjects covered will include: